oracle/oracle-database-operator/docs/dbcs/README.md

 # Using the DB Operator DBCS Controller

-Oracle Cloud Infastructure (OCI) Database Cloud Service (DBCS) provides single-node Database (DB) systems, deployed on virtual machines, and provides two-node Oracle Real Appliation Clusters (Oracle RAC) database systems on virtual machines.
+Oracle Cloud Infastructure (OCI) Oracle Base Database Cloud Service (BDBCS) provides single-node Database (DB) systems, deployed on virtual machines, and provides two-node Oracle Real Appliation Clusters (Oracle RAC) database systems on virtual machines.

 The single-node DB systems and Oracle RAC systems on virtual machines are [co-managed Oracle Database cloud solutions](https://docs.oracle.com/en-us/iaas/Content/Database/Concepts/overview.htm).
 To manage the lifecycle of an OCI DBCS system, you can use the OCI Console, the REST API, or the Oracle Cloud Infrastructure command-line interface (CLI).
 At the granular level, you can use the Oracle Database CLI (DBCLI), Oracle Enterprise Manager, or Oracle SQL Developer.

-The Oracle DB Operator DBCS Controller is a feature of the Oracle DB Operator for Kubernetes (OraOperator) which uses OCI's DBCS service to support lifecycle management of the database systems.
+The Oracle DB Operator DBCS Controller is a feature of the Oracle DB Operator for Kubernetes (OraOperator) which uses OCI's BDBCS service to support lifecycle management of the database systems.

+Note: Oracle Base Database Cloud Service (BDBCS) was previously known as Database Cloud Service (DBCS).

 # Supported Database Editions and Versions